bitcoinops/bitcoinops.github.io/_topics/en/soft-fork-activation.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 ## Should be less than 500 characters
 excerpt: >
-  **Soft fork activation** describes the moment when some Bitcoin full nodes begin to enforce one or more additional consensus rules.
+  **Soft fork activation** describes the moment when a Bitcoin full node begins to enforce one or more additional consensus rules.
-  There's risk during these transitions, so developers have devoted much effort over the years to creating and improving soft fork activation mechanisms that can minimize the chance a problem will occur.
+  These transitions introduce a coordination risk between nodes on the network, so developers have devoted much effort over the years to creating and improving soft fork activation mechanisms that can minimize the chance a problem will occur.